Wang Quanzhang: Harassment, arrest, and disappearance

-Detention in April 2013

-On 3 April 2013, after having defended a Falun Gong practitioner in a hearing at the Jingjiang City People's Court, Wang was detained for allegedly "disrupting court order".
-It was noted that prior to Wang's detention, he had been frequently denied access to his client since taking on the case.
-The defendant's family, who were waiting outside the court, were given no information about this incident.
-At 5 p.m on 4 April, the court put a statement on its website to inform that Wang had been placed under judicial custody.
-The statement mentions that Wang's violation was "serious", but it does not state what Wang had done.
+Jingjiang Incident

+On 3 April 2013, Wang defended a Falun Gong practitioner at the Jingjiang People's Court, pleading not guilty.
+Wang was subsequently placed under judicial custody for disrupting court order.
+The next day, over 100 lawyers co-signed a petition demanding video evidence and Wang's release, while about 50 people came outside of the court to show support for Wang, including over 20 lawyers.
+Wang was released on 6 April.

+According to U.S.-based organization Human Rights in China, when Wang handed over documents to the court, he was taking pictures to save a copy.
+Wang's phone was then confiscated, and Wang disappeared after the hearing finished.

-Beating received in June 2015
+Beating in June 2015

 On 18 June 2015, Wang defended some Falun Gong practitioners on trial in Liaocheng, Shandong, but the presiding judge Wang Yingjun (王英军) constantly hindered his attempts to present legal arguments.
 Eventually the judge ordered him to be evicted from the court and he was then beaten by court officials.